LexouDuck/42/10-roger-skyline-1/README.md

 - _RAM_: 1.0 GB (1024 MB) of access memory
 - _ROM_: 8.0 GB Hard Disk, fixed size

+**IMPORTANT**: you need to go into the settings for your VM and change the 'Network' setting 'NAT' to 'Bridged Adapter'

 Then, start the newly created VM - the hypervisor program will prompt you to give the location of the VM ISO.

 After that, select **Install** (rather than graphical install).